Article last Updated on

-Livermore made his reputation as a successful short seller during the Panic of 1907.
-Prior to the panic, he had been selling short in accordance with his views on the market and the general economy.
-As the situation got worse he stayed short and saw the paper value of his positions increase.
+Livermore made his reputation as a successful short-seller during the Panic of 1907.
+Before the panic, he had been selling short in accordance with his views on the market and the general economy.
+As the situation got worse, he stayed short and saw the paper value of his positions increase.
 A succession of crises hit the markets and in October 1907 the markets began to crash.
 Finally, the money markets seized up and required a personal intervention by financier JP Morgan to organize a bailout.
-At close to bottom of the market with the New York Stock Exchange close to collapse Livermore finally took the profits on his positions.
-He made his first million dollar profit but most importantly he realized that he had finally learnt what it was to trade intelligently in a big way.
+At the bottom of the market, with the New York Stock Exchange close to collapse, Livermore finally took profits on his positions.
+He made his first million-dollar gain, but most importantly he realized that he had finally learnt what it was to trade intelligently in a big way.

 The only ways that we can make money trading the markets is by making more money on our winning trades than we lose on our losing trades.
 Having a few really big winning trades makes it much easier to be profitable.

 “A man must believe in himself and his judgment if he expects to make a living at this game.
 That is why I don’t believe in tips.”

 “Tips!
 How people want tips!
 They crave not only to get them but to give them.”

 In Reminiscences, Livermore describes how a sneaky tipster tried to get him to buy a stock by introducing the idea through his wife.
 Knowing how resistant he was to tips, the person approached his wife telling her that there was easy money to be made by buying shares in a tin producing company.
 The plan to get the wife to suggest the company to Livermore backfired when his wife decided to invest herself in the company.
 The price quickly declined, and his wife soon lost money on her trade.
 The situation was worse because Livermore himself was selling the stock short!